 Along with his contemporary, the prophet Micah, Isaiah served the southern kingdom of Judah under the reigns of four kings.
 At the time of Isaiah’s ministry, Judah was a sinful and unjust nation.
 Nevertheless, Isaiah believed that Judah was God’s chosen nation and they would be vindicated by God.
 With support from Micah and the godly King Hezekiah, their enemies were held at bay and a revival swept through the nation of Judah (2 Kings 19:32-36; 2 Chronicles 32:20-23).
 Many commentators describe Isaiah as Judah’s evangelist because he worked tirelessly to turn the people back to God.

 There were many highs and lows in Isaiah’s life.
 His faithfulness to God was rewarded with some amazing miracles.
 In answer to Isaiah’s prayer, God moved the sun back ten steps as a sign to King Hezekiah that God would add a further 15 years to Hezekiah’s life (2 Kings 20:8-11; 2 Chronicles 32:24).
 Yet Isaiah spent three years stripped naked and barefoot, in obedience to God, as a “sign and wonder” against the Egyptians (Isaiah 20:2-4).
-His contemporary, Micah, did likewise (Micah 1:8), though it doesn’t say for how long.
+His contemporary, Micah, did likewise (Micah 1:8), though we are not told for how long.

 It is in examining a man’s heart that we can learn what kind of a man he is, and Jesus said it is from the overflow of a man’s heart that he speaks (Matthew 12:34).
 It is from Isaiah’s writings that we learn of his unswerving faithfulness and his complete humility before God.
 He also had great respect from King Hezekiah’s court and his peers, which was evident in times of crisis.
 Some of the world’s greatest art works, music and poetry have come from men who walked closely with God, and we can count Isaiah among them.
 His grasp of the Hebrew language has been likened to that of Shakespeare’s English, as we read in Isaiah some of the most beautiful writings in the Bible.
 Though the book of Isaiah was written over 2,500 years ago, it is well worth reading through the entire book, because in it we see much wisdom that still applies to our Christian lives today.